 - set a default value to an empty attribute

-- copy an attribute's value to another attribute (having the same attribute type)
+- copy an attribute value to another attribute

-Rules can only be imported in Akeneo using a YML file, but you can manage them from the UI.
-Check How to manage your rules article.
+Rules can only be created and imported in Akeneo using a YML file, but you can manage them from the UI.
+Check our How to manage your rules article.

-Rules can be prioritised from 0 to 100, a rule with a priority of 100 will be applied before a rule having a priority of 10 or 50.
+Rules can be prioritized: a rule with a priority of 100 will be applied before a rule having a priority of 10 or 50.

 #Example of a rule

-Canon to all Canon camcorders that do not have a Brand yet, you'll have to create a rule like the one below:
+Canon brand to all Canon camcorders that do not have a brand yet, you'll have to create a rule like the one below:

 - my product is in the

-- my product attribute names contains the word
+- my product attribute name contains the word:

 - my brand attribute is

-Here the example of the YML format expected for this rule.
+Here is the example of the YML format expected for this rule.

 rules: camera_set_canon_brand: priority: 0 conditions: - field: family operator: IN value: - camcorders - field: name operator: CONTAINS value: Canon - field: camera_brand operator: 'NOT IN' value: - canon_brand actions: - type: set field: camera_brand value: canon_brand